tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

         apsGroups.connect();

-The config passed as argument to APSGroups will be explained further down under ”Configuration”.
+The config passed as argument to APSGroups will be explained further down under "Configuration".

 The _logger_ is an instance of an implementation of the APSGroupsLogger interface.
 Either you provide your own implementation of that or your use the APSGroupsSystemOutLogger implementation.

 ### Joining a group

-        GroupMember groupMember = apsGroups.joinGroup(”mygroup”);
+        GroupMember groupMember = apsGroups.joinGroup("mygroup");

 ### Sending and receiving messages